Semne77/Workflow_Agent/README.md

 ## 🚀 How It Works

 1. **Upload your resume** and a **job application form** PDF.
-2. The form is parsed using OCR to detect the fields that need to be filled.
+2. The form is parsed using Optical Character Recognition to detect the fields that need to be filled.
 3. Each field is turned into a question and answered by querying the vectorized resume using GPT-4.
 4. A final result is generated: a list of fields filled in with concise, factual responses.
 5. Optionally, the user can provide feedback — either by typing or **speaking into the microphone**.